 First Sighting of Land

-But despite the rocking of the ship, we all headed to our cabins to gear up and brave the biting wind and rain on the shifting deck to get our first glimpse of land and celebrate surviving the Drake.
-We took pictures and watched with minor concern as the Deck 5 jacuzzi emptied most of its contents onto the deck as the ship pitched left, right, up and down.
+Despite this, we all head to our cabins to gear up and brave the biting wind and rain on the shifting deck.
+We’re excited for that first glimpse of land and ready to celebrate surviving the Drake.

 Day 4 – First Stop: Half Moon Island

 The scene set for our first landing of the voyage is straight out of Antarctic central casting.

 Snowflakes swirl around rugged white peaks as the coal-black zodiacs are gracefully lowered into the sea.
 When I walk out on deck, the absolute silence is deafening.
 There’s a peace and a softness to the island staring back at me.
 And a quiet, yet blinding, white.

 Our first few landing attempts will be in the South Shetland Islands.
 Located 600 miles south of Tierra del Fuego (the southern tip of South America), the chain of islands runs parallel to the Antarctic peninsula.